Do you like your IT Asset Management Job? If so, take my advice and avoid making 10 common mistakes when it comes to managing IT assets:

 Be sure to understand the full cost to implement your ITAM solution.
 Remember, the vendor demo is much different than an implementation.
 Take the time required to fully evaluate processes, software solutions, and the hours required to build your ITAM solution or you might find yourself under-delivering on the solution.
 Spending more money than expected might be the only solution.

 Whether you are over budget or you under-deliver an ITAM solution, it doesn’t help you when it comes time for evaluations.
 Don’t be that person, or you might be the next casualty when the budget is evaluated.
+If you want to help yourself with your job and show your competence, look at getting into an MBA degree with help from Fortuna Admissions, this can stand you in better stead and show your bosses that you are serious about your job.

 -follow me on Twitter @marcelshaw